artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 DIP upload
 ----------

-Archivematica has access integrations with three access platforms: AtoM, ArchivesSpace, and Archivists' Toolkit.
+Archivematica has access integrations with three access platforms: AtoM, Binder and ArchivesSpace.

 .. _admin-dashboard-atom: